MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- Description-Source-ADMX -->
 Prevents users from adding or removing sites from security zones.
 A security zone is a group of Web sites with the same security level.

 - If you enable this policy, the site management settings for security zones are disabled.
-(To see the site management settings for security zones, in the Internet Options dialog box, click the Security tab, and then click the Sites button.)
+(To see the site management settings for security zones, in the Internet Options dialog box, click the Security tab, and then click the Sites button).

 - If you disable this policy or don't configure it, users can add Web sites to or remove sites from the Trusted Sites and Restricted Sites zones, and alter settings for the Local Intranet zone.